JonnyJD/musicbrainz-isrcsubmit/install.markdown

 the [binary packages of isrcsubmit](download).
 These include all dependencies.

+Some Linux Distributions already included isrcsubmit in the repositories.
-On Linux you should use find the dependencies with the software management tool of your distribution.
+If not you should at least find the dependencies with the software management tool of your distribution.
 If you can't find these packages you can try using [isrcsubmit 1](download#old), which only depends on python-musicbrainz2 and libdiscid.